 Found throughout Italy this is a simple soft flat bread similar to a pizza dough but lighter and more breadlike.
 Nothing fancy here.
 It’s usually baked with just a coating of olive oil and some salt.
 We’ve had it made with different herbs, a few pieces of onion and green olives.
 But our favorite so far was made with harvest wine grapes in a common foccacia known as Schiacciata con l'uva, or foccacia with grapes.

 Where to Eat it?
-Everywhere
+Throughout Italy

 The most famous of this dry-cured ham comes from Parma but we’ve had the pleasure of enjoying its rival in quality in Modena too.
 The finest prosciutto is designated as DOP (“Protected Designation of Origin”).
 To earn the DOP label a strict set of rules must be followed starting with the pigs that are raised in Italy under DOP regulations.
 Aged for a minimum of 14 months then checked by a DOP inspector, Prosciutto is a buttery smooth delicacy well worth the wait.